sharp100/DynamicShaderPlugin/setPulsePause.markdown

 ## Overview

-Pauses between the outward pulse and the inward pulse
+Sets the length of the pause between the outward pulse and the inward pulse

 ## Syntax